Meetcitadel-dev/CitadelBackend/README.md

 # Citadel Backend

-A comprehensive Node.js/TypeScript backend for a university student networking and dating platform.
+A comprehensive Node.js/TypeScript backend for a university student networking platform.
 Built with Express.js, PostgreSQL, Redis, and WebSocket support for real-time communication.

 ## 🚀 Features